Secondary Education and Services

 Secondary Transition Focus: Education

-The Center on Community Living and Careers is home to the Indiana Secondary Transition Resource Center (INSTRC), a member of the Indiana Resource Network, sponsored by the Indiana Department of Education.
+The Center on Community Living and Careers is home to the Indiana Secondary Transition Resource Center (INSTRC).

 INSTRC: